Hire an Attorney To Fight Your Drug Possession Charges

 What Controlled Substances Are Considered in Drug Possession Charges?

-Controlled substances are illegal drugs that can have a detrimental impact on a person’s health and wellbeing.
-States and the federal government have a list of drugs that are regulated, or “controlled” to reduce its use and have the ability to arrest anyone who illegally possesses controlled substances or who possess more than the legal limit.
+Controlled substances are illegal drugs that can have a detrimental impact on a person’s health and well-being.
+States and the federal government have a list of drugs that are regulated, or “controlled” to reduce their use and have the ability to arrest anyone who illegally possesses controlled substances or who possesses more than the legal limit.

-There are five categories of controlled substances that are illegal to possess unless someone has a prescription for it from a doctor:
+Five categories of controlled substances are illegal to possess unless someone has a prescription for it from a doctor:

 2. Schedule II: These are narcotics and stimulants that are highly addictive and harmful and can lead to dangerous physical dependence.
 The substances in this category include hydrocodone, methadone, OxyContin, Percocet, codeine, amphetamines, and methamphetamine.